This document contains a guide on utilizing Third Party Categories that power the Due Diligence module in the GAN platform.

 One Step and Two Step workflows can be configured by a client.
 A GAN Admin can build Custom Workflows, which is a Due Diligence process that can be configured with multiple steps

 The Workflow that progresses forward in time until the process is completed, sits behind a Third Party Category to ensure that a common process was followed in making the right decision.

 When creating a third party, an appropriate category must be selected as it will determine the trajectory of the approval process.
 Essentially, the GAN platform treats a category as a workflow.
 Shorter workflows such as a One or Two-Step can be configured by a Compliance Manager, whereas a GAN Admin will be able to configure a custom workflow on behalf of the customer.

-It is also important to note that a number of product features displayed below are feature flags (FF) configured by the GAN Admin inside the company settings that is specific to the tenant instance (clientname.gan-compliance.com)
+It is also important to note that a number of product features displayed below are feature flags (FF) configured by the GAN Admin inside the company settings that are specific to the tenant instance (clientname.gan-compliance.com)